Skip to Content

 Add onions and allow them to cook down.

-Deglaze with water, and nestle the chicken into the pot; add potatoes, bay leaves, and cilantro.
-Give the mixture a quick stir.
+Step 7: Deglaze with water and nestle the chicken into the pot.
+Add the potatoes, bay leaves, and cilantro.

 Add the check, water, and Better than Bouillon to the Dutch oven.